allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 ### What is happening:

 Next step is to do a walk through by creating some sort of story that can be told based on events placed on the board.
-During this step a lot of talks (argues) are going to happen, maybe some events are missing - so do not hesitate to add, remove or change some sticky notes on the board.
+During this step a lot of discussions (arguments) are going to take place, maybe some events are missing - so do not hesitate to add, remove or change some sticky notes on the board.
 We should focus on the happy path in the first place.

 ### 1. Explicit walk-through